 If you have a car, you may be insured to drive it.
 However, what about someone driving your car yet not insured?
 These are common issues, such as lending a friend your car or even borrowing to get to work.

-While it may be perfectly legal for a friend to drive your car, whether insured or not, it is a different matter.
+While it may be perfectly legal for a friend to drive your car, it is a different matter, whether insured or not.
 Different States’ laws on the minimum required insurance differ.
-However, looking at the comprehensive auto insurance, the rule is that insurance follows your car and not your driver, as Claims Journal reported.
+However, looking at comprehensive auto insurance, the rule is that insurance follows your car and not your driver, as Claims Journal reported.

 Why A Car Accident Lawyer?

 Things are different with a good car accident lawyer; you can get insights into protecting yourself and your car’s driver.
 The lawyers at Ellis Law Corporation also have additional information to help you understand what steps to take to protect yourself from liability.

 In this article, you will learn what may happen if someone drives your car, and they are insured or not.
 Read on.